-As of June 30, 2006, we did not remediate the aforementioned material weakness pertaining to the accuracy, presentation and disclosure of derivatives.
-This material weakness was first reported in our 2004 Annual Report on Form 10-K. In light of the material weakness described above, we performed additional procedures to ensure that the consolidated financial statements are prepared in accordance with generally accepted accounting principles.
-During the third quarter of 2005, we, with the assistance of an independent third party consultant, implemented various controls and improved documentation procedures over the accounting and financial reporting of our derivative program.
-In the fourth quarter of 2005, we made the decision to engage an international accounting firm with specialties in derivative accounting, to assist in implementing additional internal controls over the derivative program in the effort to remediate the material weakness.
-This firm began the engagement in January of 2006.
-Further, in the fourth quarter of 2005 and first quarter of 2006, we were in the testing stage of our implementation of a derivative software application designed specifically to strengthen internal controls over financial reporting relating to the accounting for derivatives.
-During the second quarter of 2006, we concluded the testing of the software application and implemented it to assist in the process of accounting for derivatives.
-In addition, we continue to improve the derivative knowledge base of all relevant personnel involved in front, middle and back offices related to derivatives.
+As of September 30, 2006, we had not remediated the aforementioned material weakness pertaining to the accuracy, presentation and disclosure of derivatives.
+In light of this material weakness, we performed additional procedures to ensure that the consolidated financial statements are prepared in accordance with generally accepted accounting principles.
+During 2006, we consulted with an international accounting firm with specialties in derivative accounting to assist in implementing additional internal controls over and improve documentation procedures over the accounting and financial reporting of our derivative program in the effort to remediate the material weakness.
+Further, during the second quarter of 2006, we completed testing of and implemented a derivative software application designed specifically to strengthen internal controls over financial reporting relating to the accounting for derivatives.
+In addition, we continue to improve the derivative knowledge base of all relevant personnel involved in front, middle and back offices.